wileyyugioh/zotmoov/README.md

 ZotMoov can:
 - Automatically move/copy imported attachments into a custom directory
-- Manually move/copy imported attachments into a custom directory via right-clicking
+- Manually move/copy imported attachments to/from a custom directory via right-clicking
 - Automatically delete linked attachments from your computer when you delete them in Zotero
 - Easily attach the last modified file in a folder to a Zotero item